 Note: Genuine leather basketballs are increasingly expensive and rare.
-They aren’t used much outside of NBA and EuroBasket games anymore.
+They are barely used outside of NBA and EuroBasket games anymore.
 The NCAA has been using composite leather for years now.

 Rubber basketballs are cheaper than composite basketballs, but are noticeably less nice to handle.
 They feel rubbery and have bigger pebbles on the surface, making them harder to grip.
 They often go by the name of ‘Street’ basketballs.

 Can you use a composite leather basketball outside?

 Certainly!
 In fact, all the best outdoor basketballs are made from composite leather.
 Unless you have an incredibly tight budget, avoid a rubber basketball – you can thank me later.

 However, keep in mind that there are indoor-only composite leather basketballs and indoor/outdoor ones.

 Unless the basketball explicitly states that it can be played outdoors (sometimes indicated through terms like all surface, multi-court etc.), avoid taking it outdoors.
 Indoor-only basketballs are softer and easily damaged on an outdoor court.
 There is almost always a trade-off between softness and durability – no getting around that.

 For the average buyer, choosing the right outdoor basketball is difficult and time-consuming.
 There are an overwhelming number of options and very few have the luxury of trying them all out.

 To make things easy for you, we’ve done the hard work and compiled this list of our favorites to help you choose the best outdoor basketball for you.
 We’ve personally tested each one and rated them based on these key criterias: